freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements.english.md

 ---
 id: 587d7b8a367417b2b2512b4c
-title: Use Destructuring Assignment with the Rest Operator to Reassign Array Elements
+title: Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements
 challengeType: 1
 ---